IJsselstein, Monday, 04 February 2008 21:20:06

 Tel.
 No.: 038-235-6084

 Longer visas and extensions can also be acquired, but require progressively more effort and fees to be paid.
 The maximum possible on a tourist visa is two year's stay, after that you will need to leave the country for at least one day.
+Many foreigners living in the Philippines actually turn this obligatory trip into a short holiday in Hong Kong or Singapore.
+I've also been told that Palau is a nice destination.

 If you are from a country that isn't listed in the visa-on-arrival list, such as India or China, you will have to apply for a visa for any trip, no matter how short, from the Philippine Embassy in your country of residence.
 A list of these can be found on the DFA website.

-Balikbayans (Philippine citizens, former Philippine citizens, and, if travelling together, their foreign spouses and children) will receive a free one-year visa on entry, and can thus avoid the trip to an embassy or immigration office.
+Balikbayans (Philippine citizens, former Philippine citizens, and, if traveling together, their foreign spouses and children) will receive a free one-year visa on entry, and can thus avoid the trip to an embassy or immigration office.
 Not all Philippine Embassies will tell you this.
 Some evidence of marriage may be required.
 In my case, my wife's passport carrying her married name always has been enough.
 Note that this privilege is only available to spouses from countries that also have the visa on arrival privilege.

 Everybody, except babies without their own seat, will have to pay the airport terminal fee of 550 pesos (in Mactan International Airport, Cebu, other airports may have different rules).
 This fee cannot be avoided.